 Naples to Cosenza

-The second Flix bus leaves Naples at 16:15hrs and settle in for the journey along the long highway south to Cosenza.
+The second Flix bus leaves Naples at 16:15hrs and settles in for the journey along the long highway south to Cosenza.

 On this trip, the Flix bus ticket comes with a 10% discount voucher for food.
 Although stopping at the Autogrill Sala Cosilina Ovest, we discover that the discount voucher isn’t valid.